Age Isn't Everything: Is the ChondroFiller Injection Suitable for Older Adults?

 Frequently Asked Questions

 - No. The main considerations are the condition of the joint, overall health and personal goals.
-At London Cartilage Clinic, Prof Lee provides individual assessment rather than deciding on age alone.
+At the London Cartilage Clinic, Professor Paul Lee provides individual assessment rather than deciding on age alone.

-- A non-surgical, intra-articular collagen injection.
-A collagen-based gel is placed into the joint, where it may add a protective layer over worn surfaces to help reduce grinding and support joint preservation in osteoarthritis.
+- A non-surgical, ultrasound-guided outpatient procedure in which a collagen-based gel is placed into the joint.
+Once inside, it may add a protective layer over worn surfaces to help reduce grinding and support joint preservation in osteoarthritis.
 It is not surgery and not a cure.

 - Assessment starts with a consultation, examination and imaging such as an MRI.
-Prof Lee leads detailed evaluations, focusing on joint health and overall wellbeing rather than age alone.
+Professor Paul Lee leads detailed evaluations, focusing on joint health and overall wellbeing rather than age alone.

 - Some may.
 A non-surgical collagen injection can help ease symptoms and support joint health in suitable patients, but responses vary and benefits cannot be guaranteed; it is not a cure for arthritis.